Anita Chui: Acting

 During her time in Europe, Chui worked on writing her second book, Anita's Keto Diet, which is about the ketogenic diet.
 Writing the book took her three months; a seven-day photo shoot for the book was then taken in Tokyo, Japan.
 The book was launched in July 2019 in Hong Kong and was published in several Asian countries.

 From December 2019 to March 2020, Chui went to Los Angeles, United States, to audition for a Hollywood action movie.
 She received a supporting role.
 For the film, Chui began to receive movie stunt training from Tim Storms.
 At the beginning of the COVID-19 pandemic, production was postponed due to lockdown.
 During the pandemic, Chui went back to Hong Kong.

 In 2021, the British-Chinese producer and director Bizhan Tong cast Chui in the film Lockdown.
 The entire film was filmed separately in United States, United Kingdom, Italy and Hong Kong.
 Chui filmed her part at an indoor ATV studio in Hong Kong.

+In June 2022, Chui signed under Honger Music Venture with manager Audrey Tang and the company hold a big press conference at the Shangri-La hotel in Hong Kong.
+She began her singing career with the debut single “Get It Right” produced by a top music producer Adrian Chan.
+In November 2022, Chui released her second single “Clown and Queen”.

+In March 2023, Chui was invited to attend the Moscow Film Festival.